data-lessons/23-rd-things/_episodes/02-issues-research-data.md

 ---
 ## Getting started: Managing data for reuse

 Research data is for everyone.
-Governments and universities all around Australia and the world are now encouraging researchers to better manage their data so others can use it.
+Governments and universities all around the US and the world are now encouraging and requiring researchers to better manage their data so others can use it.

 Research data might be critical to solving the big questions of our time, but so much data are being lost or poorly managed.